01-edu/Branch-Blockchain/README.md

 # Branch Blockchain 🟩

-Repository for the blockchain branch content.
+Repository for the blockchain branch.

-## Content 👀
+## Content 📖

-Those subjects are progressive in difficulty, designed to learn the fundamental of blockchains as well as the main technologies and tools used in the industry.
+Exercises are progressive in difficulty.
+They are designed to learn the fundamentals of blockchains as well as the main technologies and tools used in the industry.

-- Quest 1: Experiment basic Bitcoin transactions
+- Quest 1: Experiment with basic Bitcoin transactions
 - Quest 2: Learn fundamental cryptography
 - Quest 3: Create a complete Smart Contract
 - Quest 4: Scripted interactions with the Ethereum blockchain
 - Quest 5: Create a complete decentralised application